yognevoy/leetcode/README.md

-This repository contains my solutions to various LeetCode problems implemented in Python3.
+This repository contains my solutions to various LeetCode problems.

 ## About